Sabrinas Organizing

 ×

-Home » Home Organization » Moving » How To Make A Moving Process Seamless
+Home » Home Organization » Moving » 10 Things to Do to Make Your Moving Process Seamless

 There are many reasons why people move - Changing jobs, downsizing to a smaller home, their kids going off to college, wanting to be closer to work, wanting to be closer to their children, whichever reason will be a stressful time - sorry to say.
 But to make the process easier, I hope to help make your moving process seamless.

-Let's start by getting rid of anything you haven't used in a year.
+• Let's start by getting rid of unused things.

 Yes, I know that may be a lot to handle.
 Start with the storage areas of your home.
 We usually don't look in these areas more than a few times a year, so easing into getting rid of stuff from these areas will give you the motivation to work on more difficult areas when this area is completed.
 Try it and see.